Executive Summary (warning: may contain sarcasm):

 Trump’s ability to expose his opponents and the media’s true intentions were unbelievably good.
 Unlike Romney, Boehner, Burr, Tillis, and company, he did not show disdain for the average Republican voter.
 Somehow, this mega-rich man has not come across as a rich snob despite being even wealthier than Romney.
 Trump effectively identified with and appealed to the average American, and he did this more consistently than almost any other politician.
 He was a lightning rod for controversy, and he alienated many, even supporters at times, but I blame our corrupt media’s lies for the hatred of him.
 Nobody in American politics has been so unfairly treated and misaligned.

 The Tea Party made a difference in its day, but it was sabotaged from within the Republican Party.
 The Bushes were popular for a while, but they were too political and couldn’t inspire folks or sustain a movement–and they have lost much of that capital the last few years.
 Trump showed Republicans they didn’t have to compromise with Democrats in order to win, something the Bushes and others since have done far too often.
-Trump showed conservative policies could be clearly articulated and then actually win.
+Trump showed conservative policies could be clearly articulated and actually win.
 Trump respected his voters and earned their loyalty for it.
 He made promises and actually kept them, a refreshing change.
 Trump’s rhetoric might have been lacking at times, but his policies were good.
 He had many meaningful accomplishments.
 Republicans have had a taste of success, so they are not going back to tiresome Republicans like Romney.

 Trump started a movement, and it has not ended, nor will not end any time soon.